Predrag-Jandric/NextJS-car-catalogue/README.md

     - Model (Continental, Q4...)
     - What kind of fuel it uses (Gas, Electricity...)
     - Year (2020, 2021, 2023...)

+* Upon clicking on "View More" button inside the car card, a modal will open that will display properties of that selected car, and images from different angles

 * Hero and Footer sections are non interactable as they are not the main focus of this project